zpatronus/dishvision_umich/README.md

-# visualize_bursley
+# Visualize UMich Dining

-Ever found yourself wondering if Bursley’s food is tasty today, but as a non-native speaker, you have no idea what "Chicken and Andouille Gumbo" looks like?
-Searching for each food item manually is tedious—**but this script saves the day!**
+Ever found yourself wondering if today's food at UMich’s dining halls is tasty, but as a non-native speaker, you’re unsure what dishes like "Chicken and Andouille Gumbo" actually look like?
+Manually searching each item is tedious—**but this script makes it easy!**

 Before: